Alien-Eye/RunDroid-Privacy-Policy/index.md

   - Unity UGS Remote Config is a cloud service that allows us to tune and customize the game experience without requiring an update.
   - Unity Remote Config collects approximate location, the user’s personal identifiers, and the user’s device or other identifiers for app functionality.
   - Data is encrypted in transit.
-  - Remote Config does not store any of this data or share it with any other entity, it only uses it Ephemerally.
+  - Remote Config does not store any of this data or share it with any other entity; it only uses it ephemerally.
   - For more information on the privacy practices of Unity UGS Remote Config, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

-##
-- ## Unity UGS Cloud Diagnostics
-  - Unity Cloud Diagnostics is a suite of cloud-enabled tools that helps collect and identify potential issues in Unity-built games by gathering crash and exception reports.
-  - Unity Cloud Diagnostics collects data such as crash logs, app diagnostics, other app performance data, and user’s device or other identifiers (Installation ID, IDFV, and IDFA) for analytics purposes.
-  - Data is encrypted in transit.
-  - It is not possible to request the deletion of data.
-  - For more information on the privacy practices of Unity Cloud Diagnostics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 # Links to Other Sites